The Archaeological Palace of Knossos, in Heraklion, is the most famous Minoan site on the island. The site has always been a source of controversy.

 Right above, visit the King’s Room.
 It includes a reception and a personal chamber known as the Hall of the Double Axes.

-The room known as the Queen’s Bathroom includes a bathtub made of clay as well as a lavatory connected to the complex’s drainage.
+The room known as the Queen’s Bathroom includes a bathtub made of clay and a lavatory connected to the complex’s drainage.

 Other Points of Interest in Knossos Palace